 This process is repeated several times and is the reason why percolators get their reputation for producing strong-flavored coffee.

 Pressure percolators, on the other hand, are actually called Moka pots.

-	They use a similar technique to the gravity percolator, except the pressure percolator, or Moka pot, uses both steam and water pressure to push the water through the coffee grounds, while gravity percolators depend on gravity to do the job, hence the name.
+They use a similar technique to the gravity percolator, except the pressure percolator, or stainless steel or aluminum Moka pot, uses both steam and water pressure to push the water through the coffee grounds, while gravity percolators depend on gravity to do the job, hence the name.

 The main difference between the two is their end result.
 While Moka pots are used to make more espresso-like drinks that are concentrated and heavy, gravity percolators are meant for regular-type coffee that you can alter to your liking.

 What Does It Taste Like?

 There’s a reason why stovetop percolators are adored by experienced coffee aficionados.

 Percolator-made coffee is typically stronger than your average cup of brew due to the repeated brewing method.
 It’s not that it tastes more bitter per se, but it’s more frequently described as robust and deep.